The Beginner’s Guide to Postpartum Care Work

 Who cares for mothers?

 Who cares for mothers?
 The answer used to be “everyone”!
 But unfortunately, in our modern society, the postpartum village of support no longer exists.
 This guide explores how trained non-medical professionals can fill that gap.
+Start with these articles:

-Explore roles in postpartum care
+Explore roles in postpartum care:

 Hi, I’m Julia Jones!